Wilhelm Furtwängler: After World War II

-The reason for Hans von Benda's behavior was as follows: he had been dismissed from his post as artistic director of the Berlin Orchestra on 22 December 1939 for numerous serious professional misconduct.
-He had wished to take the opportunity of the lawsuit for take revenge on Furtwängler, considering him responsible for his dismissal because he would have supported Karajan, a version very strongly contested by Furtwängler and his wife.
-Moreover, historian Fred Prieberg has proved that, on the contrary, Hans von Benda had never ceased to send information to the Nazis (to denounce it) proving that Furtwängler was helping Jews and opposing their policies.
+The motivations behind von Benda's actions became clearer over time.
+He had been dismissed from his position as artistic director of the Berlin Philharmonic on 22 December 1939 due to numerous serious instances of professional misconduct.
+Von Benda likely saw the lawsuit as an opportunity to exact revenge on Furtwängler, whom he blamed for his dismissal, believing that Furtwängler had supported Karajan as his successor—a claim strongly contested by Furtwängler and his wife.
+However, historian Fred Prieberg later revealed that, contrary to von Benda's accusations, Furtwängler had consistently opposed Nazi policies and actively assisted Jews.
+In fact, Prieberg demonstrated that von Benda himself had secretly provided information to the Nazis, denouncing Furtwängler's efforts to help Jews and resist their policies.

-Two of the main people who prepared Furtwängler's defense for his denazification trial were two German Jews who had to flee the Nazi regime: his secretary Berta Geissmar and Curt Riess.
-The two had very different backgrounds.
-Berta Geissmar knew Furtwängler personally and had witnessed everything he did at the start of the Nazi period; she left Germany in 1936 but returned from exile.
-Curt Riess didn't know Furtwängler at all and initially had a very negative outlook on the conductor.
-Geissmar had collected hundreds of files to prepare the conductor's defense, files which contained a list of over 80 Jewish and non-Jewish people who had claimed to have been helped or saved by him.
-This list was not exhaustive, but it concerned cases where Geissmar had managed to find indisputable concrete evidence.
-Among the many people involved were Communists, Social Democrats, as well as former Nazis whom the regime had turned against.
-Berta Geissmar had forwarded the documents to General Robert A. McClure in charge of the Furtwängler trial, but the documents had mysteriously disappeared in Berlin, when they were to be handed over to the general of the American zone of occupation.
-Curt Riess also did not find these documents in the Washington archives.
-Furtwängler therefore found himself without a means of proving the help he had given to many people.
-However, three people of Jewish origin had made the trip to Berlin and certified on 17 December 1946, the second day of the trial, that Furtwängler had risked his life to protect them.
-One of them was Paul Heizberg, former opera director.
-The other two were members of the Philharmonic such as Hugo Strelitzer, who declared:
+Two key figures who prepared Furtwängler's defense for his denazification trial were Berta Geissmar and Curt Riess, both German Jews who had fled the Nazi regime.
+Their backgrounds, however, were vastly different.
+Berta Geissmar had known Furtwängler personally and had witnessed firsthand his actions during the early years of the Nazi period.
+She left Germany in 1936 but returned from exile to assist with his defense.
+In contrast, Curt Riess had no prior acquaintance with Furtwängler and initially held a very negative opinion of the conductor.

+Geissmar meticulously compiled hundreds of files to support Furtwängler's case, including a list of over 80 Jewish and non-Jewish individuals who claimed to have been helped or saved by him.
+While the list was not exhaustive, it included cases for which Geissmar had found undeniable, concrete evidence.
+Among those Furtwängler had assisted were Communists, Social Democrats, and even former Nazis who had fallen out of favor with the regime.
+Geissmar sent these documents to General Robert A. McClure, who was overseeing the Furtwängler trial, but they mysteriously disappeared in Berlin while being transferred to the American occupation zone's authorities.
+Riess also searched unsuccessfully for the documents in Washington archives, leaving Furtwängler without a means to directly prove the extent of his assistance to others.

+Despite this setback, three individuals of Jewish origin traveled to Berlin to testify at the trial.
+On 17 December 1946, the second day of proceedings, they attested to Furtwängler's bravery in risking his life to protect them.
+One of them was Paul Heizberg, a former opera director, and the other two were members of the Berlin Philharmonic.
+Hugo Strelitzer, one of the musicians, declared: